Scripture Reference: Acts 6:1-7

 WIDOW: A woman whose husband has died.
 Jewish custom declared that a widow was to either marry her late husband’s brother, or to be looked after by her family, as a woman was often not able to provide her own income.
 But there were many widows who had no family to look after them and needed the assistance of the faithful.
 Widows have always been special to God and God’s people have always been asked to look out for their needs (Deuteronomy 10:18; 24:19-21; 26:12-13, 27:19; Psalm 68:5; Luke 7:11-17).
 Later in Church History there were more specific guidelines provided in regards to looking after widows.
 (See 1 Timothy 5:3-16)

-Jerusalem and the Church at this stage were made up predominantly of Grecian Jews and Hebraic Jews.
-Due to the language and cultural differences there existed some tension between these two groups.
+Since the early church in Jerusalem was composed of both Hellenistic (Greek speaking) and Hebraic (Aramaic speaking) Jews, the language and cultural differences between them resulted in creating tension and potential division between these two groups.
+The specific result that manifested itself was the neglect of the Greek speaking widows in the daily distribution of food.
 It is not sure whether or not the Hellenistic widows were neglected intentionally or unintentionally and the reasons for the neglect are debated among commentators.
-What the Bible does make clear though is that as the Church was increasing the needs were not being met.
+What the Bible does make clear though is that as the Church was increasing significant needs were not being met.

-The apostles’ solution was to delegate seven men who were full of the Spirit and wisdom to take care of the situation so that the apostles would be free to preach and teach.
-This decision indicates wisdom on the part of the apostles and is the first time we see any sign of formalised government in the early church.
+The apostles’ solution was for the church to choose seven men who were full of the Spirit and wisdom and then they would delegate them to take care of the situation.
+With the Seven to take care of daily widows need the apostles would be free to preach and teach.
+This decision indicates wisdom on the part of the apostles and is the first time we see any sign of formalised organisation in the early church.
 Structure and organisation are vital to making sure needs get met.
 In other places in Scripture the Church is referred to as a body (Romans 12:3-8; 1 Corinthians 12:12,27; Ephesians 3:6; 4:15-16).
 The metaphor of the body reveals God’s plan for us to use our different gifts for His purposes, together meeting all the needs around us and together fulfilling the Great Commission.
-The apostles could not continue to meet the needs of the expanding church on their own, they needed help.
+The apostles could not continue to meet the needs of the expanding church on their own.
+They needed help.
 Organisation and delegation meant that those needs could be met.

-Paul gives details in 1 Timothy 3:1-13 and Titus 1:5-9 about how to appoint overseers and deacons, and the qualifications these men must meet to be competent leaders in the Church.
+Paul gives details in 1 Timothy 3:1-13 and Titus 1:5-9 about how to appoint overseers and deacons, and the qualities these men must have to be competent leaders in the Church.
 These passages indicate the example of organisation and leadership we need in the Church body to ensure that needs get met and God’s work continues to be done.

 This Background Information submitted by Kayla Robinson- Thanks Kayla!